 Hazelwood Green (site) is a 178-acre area along the Monongahela River in the neighborhood of Hazelwood and adjacent to the Hot Metal Bridge.
 The site is relatively flat, with the exception of the river-edge (a slope and elevation change of roughly 20 to 40 feet).
 Additionally, a steep slope – part of the “Hazelwood Greenway” – runs north-south, adjacent to most of the site, providing a generally lush, wooded backdrop for a majority of the site.
 This slope is roughly 300 feet higher than the site and largely uninhabited.
 The site is part of the Greater Hazelwood neighborhood of Pittsburgh, Pennsylvania, and adjacent to South Side, Oakland, the Pittsburgh Technology Center (PTC), and Greenfield.
-The iconic Mill 19 building is due to open its first phase in Spring, 2019 with Carnegie Mellon University’s Manufacturing Futures Initiative and the Advanced Robotics Manufacturing Institute (ARM) as the first anchor tenants.
+The iconic Mill 19 building is due to open its first phase in Spring, 2019 with Carnegie Mellon University’s Manufacturing Futures Initiative, the Advanced Robotics Manufacturing Institute (ARM), and Catalyst Connections as the first tenants.

-Almono LLC submitted a new PLDP and revised SP-10 Zoning Text to the City in June, with full approvals and adoption expected in Fall 2018.
+Following a six-month approval process, the new Preliminary Land Development Plan (PLDP) and SP-10 Zoning Text Amendment were approved in September 2018 and January 2019, respectively.
 The new PLDP includes requirements that will create a high quality urban design framework while also allowing for flexibility in the location of uses and other parameters that require market adaptability over the timeframe of development.

 Each future vertical development on the site is required to complete a Final Land Development Plan (FLDP) for the proposed project.
 The FLDP is evaluated by the City of Pittsburgh Planning Department and Planning Commission based on what is set forth in the PLDP and the SP-10 Zoning Text.
 As such, the PLDP shall be used as the primary document for government officials, developers, design teams, site users, and adjacent community members to understand the vision, intent, and plan for Hazelwood Green.